bkosciow/nodemcu_boilerplate/README.md

 I had few cases when net was gone and board didn't reconnect until rebooted.
 After few tries I ended with timer that checks connection and count failures in row.
 After reaching 10 or more it force unit reboot.
 Normally board would reconnect automatically before time is out.
 In my case it was ok to reboot the device but keep in mind that may not be in yours.
 Drawback is that we are taking one timer.

+##main
+This file is main app start file.
+In boilerplate we will just turn on buildin led.

+# Modules

 ##network_message
 Module to work with JSON messages.
 For communication between nodes I use JSON messages.
 Such message looks like this: